 The other prominent cybersecurity roles include Electrical and Electronics Engineers with a 4% share in Q3 2022, Engineering Technologists and Technicians, Except Drafters with a 4% share of new job postings.

 The largest share of cybersecurity-related new job postings in the mining industry in Q3 2022 was in the US with 41% followed by India (21%) and China (4%).
-The share represented by the US was 3% higher than the 38% share it accounted for in Q2 2022.
+The share represented by the US was three percentage points higher than the 38% share it accounted for in Q2 2022.